Tallwhisker/GW2Site/README.md

 > https://www.arena.net/en/legal/content-terms-of-use

-I do not allow any redistribution of the project, in parts or in its entirety without prior written approval.
+I do not allow any redistribution of the project, in parts or in its entirety.